Culinary Crossroads

 Andrews Homestead We will be hosting many activities at the Homestead this fall.

-On Saturday November 2nd, join us as Debbie Forchielli leads a workshop on making stunning holiday wreaths at the Andrews Homestead.
+On Saturday November 2nd, join us as Debbie Forchielli leads a workshop on making stunning holiday wreaths at the Andrews Homestead at 10 AM.
 Registration is now open.
 Click HERE.
 Registration closes October 27th so we have time to purchase the materials.

 On Saturday, December 14th we will host the return of the gingerbread house workshop.
 This one sold out last year so be sure to register early.
 This will require pre registration which will open in late October.